 4. Keysi Fighting Method (KFM)

 Keysi is often described as a Spanish street fighting style of martial art.
 It is particularly designed for defending against multiple attackers.
 It emphasises using our body as a weapon and it doesn’t consist of any kicks.
-Instead, it teaches a variation of hammer fists, sharp elbow strikes and head butts, all that are proven to be more lethal than punches and kicks in real-life situations.
+Instead, it teaches a variation of hammer fists, sharp elbow strikes and head butts, all of which are proven to be more lethal than punches and kicks in real-life situations.
 The Keysi Fighting Method was distinctively used in Christopher Nolan’s Batman Begins.

 Judo is a Japanese form of martial art that translates to, ‘a gentler way’, which may be confusing considering it’s a fighting style.
 But as the name suggests, it focuses less on attacking and more on redirecting and disarming.
 It doesn’t teach any blocks or strikes but it will teach you to do maximum damage with very fewer efforts.
 Techniques to throw, pin, choke, grapple, and arm-lock will be taught.
 In Judo, the majority of the lessons will be on how to throw down your attacker, in a way that can cause some serious injuries.

 Boxing is one of the original martial arts and it is one of the most popular sports in the world.
 It focuses entirely on punches.
 It teaches you a variety of effective punches from different ranges with precision.
 You also learn how to evade or block an attack.
 Boxing sharpens your awareness, makes you quick on your feet, and enables you to make quick decisions in choosing which moves to use during a fight or an attack, which is of utmost importance on the street.
 It improves your instincts and reflex time.